sayfer-io/oppidia/README.md

 1. const connection = new web3.Connection('<http://127.0.0.1:8899>'); *This is your local validator address.*
 2. const PROGRAM_ID = new web3.PublicKey('<Program Id>'); *This your newly generated `Program Id` that you just created.*
 3. const secretKeyString = fs.readFileSync('.config/solana/id.json', { encoding: 'utf-8' }); *This is where your local keys are stored*
-4. const targetPubkey = "<test-key-address>"; *This is a different address to test sending funds with.*
+4. const targetPubkey = "<test-key-address>"; *This is a different address to test sending/withdrawing funds with.*

 ##### Scripts
-For ease of use you can update the scripts inside of your `package.json` here's an example of how to set it up.
+For ease of use you can update the scripts inside your `package.json` here's an example of how to set it up.
 This is especially handy when updating the smart contract because with any change made to the smart contract you must "clean" "build" and redeploy to generate a new `Program Id`.